 - There are ‘norms’ around CV length that you need to be aware of.
 Investment banks have a reputation for only accepting one page.
 This holds true for many, but even here there are exceptions.

 - Contrary to LSE myth, many consultancies and industry sectors are happy to receive or indeed expect to see a two page CV.
 For example, Shell often rejects one page CVs as they simply don’t provide enough evidence of the competencies they are looking for.

 - If you’re unsure, check with the organisation you’re applying to.

 - Be aware of country differences.
 For example if you are applying for roles in the US, you’ll probably need to adopt a ‘resume’ style, which is traditionally a one-pager.
-Going Global is a great resource with guidelines on CV writing for almost 40 countries.
+Going Global is a great resource with guidelines on CV writing for over 40 countries.

 2. Consider where you are in your career

 - If you’re just starting out, one page may be sufficient to sell yourself adequately to any potential employer.